 How to Remove Grout Haze

 While it's true that grout haze becomes harder to remove the longer you leave it, you can't start cleaning it right after you finish grouting.
 You have to wait for the grout to harden.
 However, if you wait too long, you'll have a more difficult job.
-If the tiles are anything but smooth glazed porcelain or ceramic, too long means tomorrow.
+If the tiles are anything but smooth porcelain or glazed ceramic, too long means tomorrow.
 It takes grout from two to three hours to stiffen, and that's the longest that a professional tiler who knows how to clean new tile before sealing usually waits.

 You May Need a Commercial Tile Haze Remover